KenKundert/avendesora/README.rst

 get_account(name, request_seed=False, stealth_name=None):

     Accesses a particular account.
 Takes a string for the account name or alias.
+    The name is case insensitive and the '-' may be given for '_'.
     Optionally takes a second string that is used as an additional seed (see:
     `avendesora help misdirection`).

     The stealth name is used as account name if the account is a stealth account.

+get_name():
+    return name of account.

 get_value(field):